 We fund projects that spread knowledge on nonviolent civil resistance and that demonstrate potential for long-term sustainability and impact.
 Many of our past and current grantees have designed and led workshops, written manuals, designed curricula, and translated resources into local languages.
 Some grantees have engaged in work with broad reach across regions of the world, while others have worked deeply in particular communities.

 Our grantees frequently demonstrate creativity, outside-the-box thinking, and the development of new ideas.
 Their work has demonstrated connection to community and the participation of community members involved in campaigns or movement building.
 In addition, many of our grantees have a history of collaboration, with other local, regional, national or international groups.

 You can see a sample of supported projects here.

-Trust in our grantees and knowledge of how they work allows us to provide targeted grants and to reduce administrative requirements.
+Trust in our grantees and knowledge of how they work allows us to offer targeted grants and reduce administrative requirements on grantees.
 Accordingly, ICNC accepts Activist Education Grants applications from: